 For example:

-if you were receiving CPAP air for 1 hour, you would get 10 points.
+If you were receiving CPAP air for 1 hour, you would get 10 points.
 If you were receiving the concentrated air for 3 hours and 18 minutes or 3.3 hours, you get 33 points.

 So, if you take therapy for 7 hours, you get a total of 70 points.